-Kailey says ever since she took the Click Love Grow Advanced Photography Course she has become so much more aware of light and shadow in her everyday moments.
-She’s drawn to a ray of light beaming through a window illuminating specks of dust, or the patterns of shadow cast on the wall.
+Kailey says ever since she took the Click Love Grow Advanced Photography Course, she has become much more aware of light and shadow in her everyday moments.
+She’s drawn to a ray of light beaming through a window, illuminating specks of dust, or the patterns of a shadow cast on the wall.

-Kailey loves to involve her little ones in the creative process, and tends to follow the moments they create in their play.
-Her only control of her sessions comes from exploring her space, watching for where the light lands and encouraging her kids to play there.
+Kailey loves to involve her little ones in the creative process and tends to follow the moments they create in their play.
+The only control of her sessions comes from exploring her space, watching for where the light lands and encouraging her kids to play there.

-Encourage role playing games, for example becoming zebras and cheetahs.
-Play hide and seek in harsh light under a blanket… watch how the light sneaks in.
-For these images, the light was to the left, and Kailey climbed under the blanket, using her body to hold it up tent like.
+Encourage role-playing games, for example playing zebras and cheetahs.
+Play hide and seek in harsh light under a blanket…and watch how the light sneaks in.

 Related: 10 Tricks to Get Real Smiles